Mediation as a Dispute Resolution Mechanism

 The process reduces conflict by helping couples consider the issues that need to be settled and the various options for settlement that may be available to them.
 It helps couples work toward financial settlements and focus on children’s feelings and needs, encouraging parental cooperation wherever possible.

 It is trite that a consensus-seeking process rather than adversarial proceedings result in a saving of both time and legal costs.

-There is no statute obliging divorcing parties to mediate.
-However, three cases have dealt with the importance of mediation in family law matters.
+Historically, three cases dealt with the importance of mediation in family law matters.

 In 2003, in Van den Berg v Le Roux, Judge Kgomo ordered the parties to privately mediate all future disputes with regard to their 10-year-old daughter and ordered that only subsequent to the conclusion of the mediation process could either party approach a competent court which has jurisdiction to decide the dispute.

 In 2004, in Townsend-Turner and another v Morrow the full bench of the Cape Provincial Division of the High Court made a similar decision when confronted with an access dispute between the father of a 7-year-old boy and the boy’s maternal grandmother.
 The parties were ordered to attend mediation offered by private mediators of their own choice or those proposed by the office of the family advocate in an effort to resolve the issues of conflict between them including, of course, the issue of access.
 The court ordered that the mediation had to commence within two weeks of the granting of the order that it should continue for a period of at least three months or for the duration of at least four mediation sessions.
 The parties were also ordered to share equally the costs of the mediation.